They say that “ignorance is bliss.”

 Knowledge Will Free You If You Allow It

-If you swallow the red pill and act upon it, it will allow you become a much greater man.
+You must both swallow the red pill and act upon it to become a much greater man.

 Men must always be aware of the culture war that is being waged upon them.
 There is a lot of bullshit out there.
 Remember that you have control over your own life, and if you take the steps to become a complete man and see the world for what it is, you have the ability to be much happier than you’ve ever been before you took this journey.

 The purpose of learning about the realities of the world around you is to give you the knowledge and power to do what you want with it.
 You may attempt to ignore it, you may use it to make your life better and live as free and well-off as possible, or you may choose to actively fight against the system.
 No matter what you choose, you have been given the power to respond in the manner you desire.

 I am happier as a man than I would be had I never known what the red pill was, and everything that I learned afterward.
 I chose to use the knowledge that I gained by reading the Manosphere, significantly improve my own life by cutting out the bullshit around me, and I am now choosing to give back and add to the discussion.

 Although the realities of the world are harsh, we live in a time of incredible access to information.
 We also have access to incredible wealth, incredible resources, and the god damn internet, which is easily one of the most revolutionary tools humans have ever introduced.
 We have the ability to learn more about the world than anyone in the past ever could have.
 There may be many negatives to the modern era, but there are also many positives.

 Remember that your life is what you make of it.
 You have been given the knowledge that you need to succeed, simply by visiting Western Mastery and other Manosphere sites.
 It is your own fault if you don’t use that knowledge to make your life significantly better.

 A Brief Counterpoint